 The core function of a Receptionist’s role is to greet, direct and assist visitors, members of the public or potential and existing customers and clients and direct deliveries.

-Receptionists will greet visitors when they arrive at the office, take their details, answer any questions or queries and direct them to whomever they have come to see.
 They will also take phone calls, sometimes operating a complex switchboard, and may need to pass on messages to members of staff.
 They should enjoy dealing with people over the phone and help callers, whilst also provide a gatekeeping service to protect senior staff from unnecessary interruptions.
 Receptionists also need to keep the reception area tidy and professional.
 The Receptionist is often the first point of contact, representing the image of the company and setting a good first impression.

 Other tasks may include clerical work; organising appointments or travel; taking bookings; dealing with petty cash; keeping records and diaries up-to-date and issuing visitor/security passes.